Wolf Kahn (1927-2020)

 12 x 18 inches

 Framed Dimensions: 19.50h x 25.50w x 1.50d inches

-This winter landscape is unusual because Kahn rarely spent winters in Vermont, so he painted very few winter landscapes.
+This winter landscape is unusual because Kahn rarely spent winters in Vermont, thus he painted very few winter landscapes.

 Almost all Wolf Kahn oil paintings were scaled up versions of an earlier pastel.
 Most art historians and art critics consider Wolf Kahn to be one of the most significant pastel artists ever, and certainly since Degas.